Julia E. Torres (she/her/ella)

 “As a current ELA teacher and librarian, my goal is to support students, authors, and educators in seeing and actively participating in the intersections.
 I believe we are most empowered and free when we are of service to one another.
 I also believe we are most able to actively disrupt systems of oppression when we step into the creator, learner, and teacher within each of us, encouraging others to do the same.”

-Julia E. Torres is a secondary librarian and Language arts teacher focusing on developing literacy programs for 6-12 readers.
+Julia E. Torres is a secondary librarian and Language arts teacher focusing on developing literacy programs for readers in grades 6-12.
 She is currently a teacher-librarian for five schools on the Montbello Campus within the Far Northeast region of Denver Public Schools.

 Over the last eighteen years, Julia has taught in small, medium, and large districts, throughout the Western United States.
 Her ELA teaching career has included teaching every grade from 7th grade English up through advanced courses including World Literature and AP English Language and Literature.
 Julia has also taught Creative Writing, Ethnic Studies, and African-American Literature through University of Colorado Denver’s Upward Bound pre-collegiate summer academic institute, Diversity in Children’s Literature as adjunct faculty for Metropolitan State University and College Composition with Community College of Aurora.

 Julia is a co-founder of DisruptTexts.org, as such, she has co-edited a quarterly column for NCTE’s English Journal, facilitated discussions about disrupting the literary canon, and continues to write curriculum guides and deliver professional development to support teachers looking to engage in the work of transforming literacy practices.

 In 2020, Julia became the host and creative director for the BookLove Foundation Podcast.
-Through her work as a BookLove Foundation board member, Julia supports teachers and librarians as we adapt to the changing role of school libraries and the intersection between traditional and digital literacy.
+Through her work as a BookLove Foundation board member, Julia supports teachers and librarians’ adaptation to the changing role of school libraries and the intersection between traditional and digital literacy.
 Julia also regularly hosts conversations pertaining to the formation of reading identities among secondary education students in all environments, particularly under-resourced urban school districts.